nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the _Edit_ command executes.

 -- user input --
 Step 1.
-User executes add command with correct and valid arguments.
+User executes edit command with correct and valid arguments.

 -- `SchedulerParser` --
 Step 2.
 Returns new `EditCommandParser`.